Winter in Toronto

 The St. Lawrence Market is open every day from 9am to 7pm, except on Saturdays its from 10am to 5pm.

-15. See Niagara Falls in winter
+17. Head to Niagara Falls to see them in winter

-The famous falls are still running in the winter time, and one of my personal favourite things is seeing them lit up at night.
-While Niagara Falls seems like an outdoor activity, there are a lot of activities to do indoors.
+The famous falls are still running in the wintertime, and one of my personal favourite things is seeing them lit up at night.

 Niagara Falls in winter